 These bi-weekly blogs present interviews with outstanding scientists that bloomed and shape the theory that revolutionised Earth Sciences — Plate Tectonics.
 Stay tuned to learn from their experience, to discover the pieces of advice they share, to find out where the newest challenges lie, and much more!

-Where lies currently your main research interest?
+Where lies your main research interest?

 Why is your research relevant?
-What are the possible real world applications?
+What are the possible real-world applications?